Ugonz86/WordCounter.Solution/README.md

 | **The program determines if the user input is valid or not when if no input was submitted.** |  | Invalid word.
 Please try again. |
 | **The program matches full words only.** | brain; I like to brainstorm | The word 'brain' appears 0 time(s) in your sentence. |

-The brain, like a muscle, needs a brain workout, good brain care and rest!

 ## Setup/Installation Requirements
 1. Clone this repository:
    ```